Athens County License Hearing Guide

 After Criminal Case Concludes

-• Reinstatement Requirements: After your criminal case is resolved and your suspension period has ended, you will need to meet specific requirements to reinstate your license.
-These typically include:
+• Reinstatement Requirements: After the suspension period ends and the criminal case is resolved, you must meet specific requirements to reinstate your license.

 Special Programs